reab5555/TikTok-AI-Video-Analysis-Pipeline/README.md

 The TikTok API is used to fetch videos and metadata which are stored in a Google Cloud Storage bucket.
 Video files are downloaded and directly uploaded into GCS.

 ### AI Processing
 The Vertex AI platform is set up with the Gemini LLM, analyzing individual video files.
-The AI model is tasked with determining metrics such as unexpectedness, emotional intensity, and expectation gaps using structured prompts.
+The AI model is tasked with determining metrics such as unexpectedness, predicted emotional reponse intensity, and expectation gaps using structured prompts.
 These insights are produced in a JSON schema format, ensuring interoperability with subsequent data processing tools.

 ### Data Transformation and Loading:
 Processed insights from the Gemini LLM, along with TikTok metadata, are transferred to a BigQuery data warehouse where data is organized into a star schema.
 The schema includes dimension tables (dim_user, dim_video, dim_lang) and a fact table (fact_video_analytics), capturing both engagement KPIs and AI-derived metrics.